 The process involves cutting, bending and welding rebar to form the frame (as I call it) of the piece.
 The glass is then cut or shattered and fused onto a piece of float glass that has been cut to the size of the shapes formed with rebar.
 The pieces are then wired to the frame.

 And on and on it goes, where it stops……I shudder to think!!
 Come by the gallery in downtown Joshua Tree at 61877 Twentynine Palms Hwy and see the work in person – photos have a hard time capturing the true beauty of the shattered fused glass with the sun.
 I’m happy to give any advice if you’d like to try the art yourself.

-The bottle walls have become such a hit that I now carry the diamond bit you need to drill the holes in the bottles, (see them listed in “more stuff”.
-I can also be coaxed(at $2.00 a bottle) into doing the drilling for you, along with providing the bottles with labels removed.
+The bottle walls have become such a hit that I now carry the diamond bit you need to drill the holes in the bottles, see them listed in the drop down menu from this page.
+I can also be coaxed(at $1.50 a bottle) into doing the drilling for you, along with providing the bottles with labels removed.
 To get an idea of how many bottles you would need, the store front wall contains 120 bottles.It is about 4 feet high and 10 feet long.

 Soon I will maintain a page of pieces for sale in the shop pricing ranging from $20 to $1,200.
 I always stock a good supply of bugs and garden stakes.
 And of course, I would be happy to do commissioned work.